Taxiride: Independent and acoustic (2003–2008)

 Watson left Taxiride in 2004, and the band began work on a new album.
 They decided to release independently after splitting up with Warner Music, and recorded at Wild's Melbourne home for a total of 12 months.
 During that time, the band collaborated with vocalist Chris Bailey (The Saints lead singer) and Hall, who took time out from working with Airway Lanes.
 Taxiride's third album, Axiomatic, was released on 5 September 2005, shortly after the first single, "Oh Yeah".
 It would be the only song to chart from the album, reaching number 40 in Australia.
 To support the album, the band toured India as part of VH1's Rock Rumble.

 Following the release of Axiomatic, Wild and Singh began to write new songs, accompanied by Hall.
 The band's first acoustic album, Electrophobia, was released on 16 September 2006 on Australian record label Liberation.
 It features songs from the band's first three albums, all recorded in a standalone session in a Melbourne church on 26 May 2006.
 The production was arranged by Rob John (producer for Led Zeppelin and The Tea Party).

 Reformation (2015–present)

 In 2015, the original lineup reformed.
 In July 2017, Dan Hall elected to take a break from the group to focus on other musical projects, including South Side Rebel and Interlocker.
 Following the Covid-19 pandemic the band reformed with Tim Watson, Tim Wild, Sean McLeod, Andy McIvor and guitarist Ripley Smith.
 The Taxiride trademark was applied for by founding members Tim Watson and Tim Wild and contested by Jason Singh.
 The matter was settled in 2024 with Watson, Wild and Singh owning the Taxiride name.
 There are now two versions of Taxiride touring Australia, Taxiride featuring Tim Watson, Tim Wild, Sean McLeod, Andy McIvor & Ripley Smith, and another version Taxiride featuring Jason Singh.

+In September 2025, Original member Dan Hall reunited with Tim Watson and Tim Wild to perform with Taxiride ft TTSAR at the Brunswick Ballroom in Victoria, Australia.

+A Taxiride ft TTSAR rehearsal held on 9th September 2025 with special guest Dan Hall ahead of a special reunion performance at the Brunswick Ballroom.
+Left to Right: Ripley Smith, Dan Hall, Tim Watson, Sean McLeod, Tim Wild and Andy McIvor.